What It Was Like to Live Among James Baldwin and Maya Angelou in 1970s New York

 “The buildings were taller, the people were different.
 There was perhaps an edginess to the West Side that may not have existed in the same way in the part of the Village that I lived in.
 It certainly existed in other parts of the Village.
 There was a nucleus of black folk on the West Side that didn’t exist in the same way in the West Village.
 A lot of the people who were in the black arts crowd, if you will, were on the West Side.

 “There was a big scene.
 It was music, it was dining.
 It was socializing.
 A lot of people went to the West Side just to get their hair done.
 The most memorable thing for me was seeing Al Green singing, right across from me, in a cabaret setting at a taping for Ellis Haizlip’s show on PBS.
 The places I ate at were the Cellar, the Only Child which is further downtown, and Two Steps Down.
 They were black-owned, so it was very different than in the West Village.
 There were all kinds of different places.
-The black-owned restaurants in the West Village at the time were the Pink Tea Cup and Princess Pamela’s.”
+Two black-owned restaurants downtown at the time were the Pink Tea Cup in the West Village and Princess Pamela’s in the East Village.”

 On the AIDS epidemic hitting the Village: